Liberal international order: Russia

-John Mearsheimer argues that the US-led liberal international order emerged in 1991 after the break-up of the Soviet Union, when the USA became the only superpower in the world.
-The absence of any other power capable of challenging the US hegemony resulted in numerous illiberal activities (e.g. bombing on Yugoslavia in 1999, Afganistan in 2001, Iraq in 2003–2011 and in 2014, Libya in 2011 and in 2015–2019) initiated by the United States under false pretences.
+John Mearsheimer argues that the US-led liberal international order emerged in 1991 after the break-up of the Soviet Union, when the United States became the only superpower in the world.
+The absence of any other power capable of challenging the US hegemony resulted in numerous illiberal activities (e.g. bombing on Yugoslavia in 1999, Afghanistan in 2001, Iraq in 2003–2011 and in 2014, Libya in 2011 and in 2015–2019) initiated by the United States under false pretences of protecting democracy and human rights.
 However, these wars have "failed to spread democracy or produce international stability", and instead they "antagonized the forces of nationalism and realist counter-hegemonic power politics".
 The Russian invasion of Ukraine in 2022 was notable as perhaps the first time that NATO and its allies failed to achieve their goals, potentially symbolizing the end of the unipolar moment of liberal hegemony and the beginning of a new international order, which may or may not be multipolar.